The trend these days is to avoid bread if you want to be healthy and lean.

 This meta-analysis provides further evidence that whole grain intake is associated with a reduced risk of coronary heart disease, cardiovascular disease, and total cancer, and mortality from all causes, respiratory diseases, infectious diseases, diabetes, and all non-cardiovascular, non-cancer causes.
 These findings support dietary guidelines that recommend increased intake of whole grain to reduce the risk of chronic diseases and premature mortality.

-This study looked at whole grains in particular, so whole grain bread is what would give these health benefits.
+This study looked at whole grains in particular, so whole grain wheat bread is what would give these health benefits.

 What about white and other refined bread?